 Mini Vinnies are children aged between 7 to 11 who, with the permission of their parents and the support of their Schools, are encouraged to embark on their first steps as possible 'Vincentians for life'.

 As Mini Vinnies, the youngsters have their own 'treasured' Prayer, Pledge and Badge, a dedicated website and a range of bright and colourful documents which guide them in their formative steps - helping and enabling them to become in every sense, young Vincentians - or 'Mini Vinnies'

-We have our own Mini-Vinnie group in school, led by Mrs. McBride, our School Chaplain.
 We meet each week during lunchtime and plan different activities to support the children in our school, and the local and wider community.
 We have strong links with the SVP at St. Philip's Catholic Church and we support The Wellspring Centre in Stockport.